 What follows though is a little too po-faced towards its subject to work.
 Electric Dreams lacks the promised effervescence, it is merely earnestly enthused when it should be colourfully tongue-in-cheek.
 And what should have been dizzy slapstick emerges as only heavy-handed.
 The romance is pleasant but bland – Virginia Madsen is, as always, fine but Lenny Von Dohlen, of unsettlingly piercing eyes, is played as an incredible drip.

 Electric Dreams was the first film from Steve Barron.
-Barron went onto direct a number of other genre works including Teenage Mutant Ninja Turtles (1990), Coneheads (1993), The Adventures of Pinocchio (1996), Rat (2000) and the tv mini-series’ Merlin (1998), Arabian Nights (2000), Dreamkeeper (2003) and Delete (2013).
+Barron went onto direct a number of other genre works including Teenage Mutant Ninja Turtles (1990), Coneheads (1993), The Adventures of Pinocchio (1996), Rat (2000), Supervized (2019) and the tv mini-series’ Merlin (1998), Arabian Nights (2000), Dreamkeeper (2003), Delete (2013) and Around the World in 80 Days (2021).
 Barron was also co-founder of Canada’s Mainframe Entertainment, the world’s first commercial computer animation studio who have produced the likes of the ReBoot (1994-8) and Beast Wars: Transformers (1996-9) tv series.
 Writer-producer Rusty Lemorande went onto direct Cannon’s disaster-laden Journey to the Center of the Earth (1988) and an adaptation of the classic ghost story The Turn of the Screw (1992).

 Full film available online here:-